UPHSL-CCS-J3A/build-a-minimax-tic-tac-toe-unido/README.md

 # 🧠 How the Game Works

+## How to Play
+You'll be asked: Do you want to go first? (y/n)
-The player uses numbers 1 to 9 to place their X on the board.
+On your turn, enter a number from 1 to 9 to place your X.
-The AI (using O) analyzes the board using Alpha-Beta Pruning, making optimal moves.
-Players are asked at the start if they want to go first or second.
-After each turn, the board updates and displays the current game state.
+The AI will respond with O, using calculated strategy.

-The game ends when:
+Game ends when:
-A player gets three in a row (horizontal, vertical, or diagonal), or The board is full → Draw.
+Three in a row (win),
+Board is full (draw).

+# 🤖 AI Logic (Alpha-Beta Pruning)

+The AI doesn't make random moves — it thinks.
+It evaluates each possible outcome and chooses the optimal move using:

+Minimax Algorithm → Predicts future outcomes

+Alpha-Beta Pruning → Skips unnecessary calculations (faster decisions)

 | Function        | Purpose                       |
 | --------------- | ----------------------------- |